tavro/PoemScript/README.md

 ### features :heavy_check_mark:
 * Generates a html-file based on PoemScript file
+* Generates a pdf-file based on PoemScript file

 ### todo :clipboard:
 * this will be blank for now